 Why Work Out Off-Ice?

 Figure skating is a sport.
 It is a beautiful sport but a demanding one.

-- Do you want to improve your skills - jumps, spins, attitudes?
+- Do you want to improve your skills and reach new levels - jumps, spins, attitudes?

 - Do you want to learn more difficult skills?

 - Do you want to be consistent with your results?

 Well it takes a lot of practice on the ice for the technical aspects.

 But it also takes off-ice practice to build your mind and body to be able to reach your goals.

 For example, the muscles in the lower back and abdominals come into play during a jump.
 They contract for resisting the jump’s rotational force.
 If your body’s core is strong, your position will be more stable, and your jumps will improve.

 What to work on off-ice to improve your figure skating?